Social Work Degrees

 Associate Degree in Social Work

 Associate’s degree programs prepare students for paraprofessional roles in the social service field.
 Community college students interested in a career in social work, may choose to earn an associate’s degree in social work or a related field such as human services.
 Associate degree courses may help students determine whether a career in social work is right for them before pursuing a bachelor’s degree.
 A few states allow associate degree holders to become licensed as Licensed Social Work Assistants or similar support role positions, but associate degree holders are rarely considered social workers.
 This may be a good first step for students entering community college or technical school.
+You can read more about the ASW on our Associate Degree in Social Work page.

 Keep in mind: To become a practicing social worker in most locations, earning a bachelor’s degree or master’s degree in social work is necessary.